The penalty for 2017 is very close to the penalty for 2016.

 If you don’t have health insurance in 2017, the penalty is $695 per adult plus $347.50 per child (up to $2,085 total) OR 2.5% of income above the tax filing threshold, whichever is more.

 People with very high incomes will pay the maximum penalty.
 The maximum penalty is the national average cost of a bronze health insurance plan.
-We don't know this number for 2017 yet.
-For 2016, the penalty was $223 per month (or $2,676 per year) for each person.
+For 2017, the maximum penalty is $272 per month (or $3,264 per year) for each person.
 Families larger than five people have the same maximum as a family of five.

 If you have insurance for part of the year, you divide the amount for the whole year by 12 to get the monthly penalty amount.
 Count the number of months you didn’t have insurance and multiply the monthly penalty by that number.
 For example, if you didn’t have insurance for 8 months and the annual penalty is $695, you will owe $695 divided by 12 times 8, or $463.